What Is the PESO Model for Marketing?

 Earned media often requires a paid spark; a kick-start from paid media could be the difference between a conversation and complete silence.

-How Paid, Owned and Earned Play Together
+How Paid, Earned, Shared and Owned Play Together

 Digging into the numbers and figuring out what people responded to will help a brand optimize all forms of media, therefore enabling the brand to create the deepest and most meaningful relationships with consumers.

-The important thing to remember is that social media is not a vertical like advertising or PR — it’s a horizontal layer that touches every part of your business, from customer service to customer acquisition to customer retention.
+The important thing to remember is that social media is not a vertical, like advertising or PR — it’s a horizontal layer that touches every part of your business from customer service to customer acquisition to customer retention.

 There can’t be silos anymore — the teams at the agency, other vendors and the brands themselves must play well together to come up with an idea that can dip into all forms of media.
 The best marketing strategy delivers a well-defined media mix that takes target audiences on a journey through paid, owned, earned and now shared media.

 Tying channels together maximizes marketing spend around tactics that are working well.
 The PESO strategy increases consumer engagement and loyalty, provides better insights into consumer behavior, multiplies the effects of each channel, improves ROI, and helps your brand succeed in a crowded market.